 The legendary Silk Road has long fascinated travellers, and destinations along the ancient trade route are on many people’s travel bucket lists.

-With the upcoming World Expo in Kazakhstan (10 June to 10 September 2017), and the increasing popularity of cultural heritage tourism, Silk Road destinations are set to be among this year’s hotspots – especially with travellers who like to stay ahead of the curve.
+With the the increasing popularity of cultural heritage tourism, Silk Road destinations are among this year’s hotspots – especially with travellers who like to stay ahead of the curve.
 That’s the view of Elaine Yau, manager at Silk Road Travel, a company that specialises in cultural and leisure tours along the the famous thoroughfare that connected China to Central Asia, Afghanistan, Iran, the Eastern shores of the Mediterranean Sea and, finally, Europe.

 Here, Elaine shares the history and highlights of some key Silk Road destinations.